X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 • infections in other areas of the head,

-Sinus X-rays can be performed on an outpatient basis or during hospitalization in the ENT department.
+X-rays of the sinuses can be performed on an outpatient basis or during hospitalization in the ENT department.
 The patient is placed or seated on the x-ray table.
-The radiologist then covers the subject's body with a lead apron to protect from radiation.
-The head is placed under the x-ray tube.
-The radiologist will then go into the next room to take a picture.
-During the x-ray, you must remain as still as possible.
-Otherwise, the image will be blurry.
-It only takes a couple of seconds to complete an x-ray image.
-You may hear a click similar to the sound the camera makes when taking a picture.
-The doctor may change the position of the patient several times to obtain images of all the sinuses.
-Typically, images are taken in three projections: lateral view, occipitofrontal and axial view.
+The radiologist then covers the subject's body with a lead apron to protect against radiation.
+The head is placed under the X-ray tube.
+The radiologist will then go into the next room to take the image.
+You should remain as still as possible during the x-ray.
+Otherwise the image will be blurry.
+It only takes a couple of seconds to complete the x-ray image.
+You may hear a click, similar to the sound a camera makes when shooting.
+The doctor may reposition the patient several times to obtain images of all sinuses.
+Typically, images are taken in three projections: lateral view, occipito-frontal and axial view.

 Contraindications and restrictions

 X-ray examination does not require special preparation.
-Women must be sure that they are not pregnant.
-It is necessary to remove jewelry, removable metal dentures, hairpins, earrings and glasses.
+Women should be sure that they are not pregnant.
+It is necessary to remove jewelry, removable metal dentures, hair clips, earrings and glasses.

 Loading...Loading...